Azure/azure-kusto-spark/docs/KustoSource.md

 * **KUSTO_CLIENT_REQUEST_PROPERTIES_JSON**:
   'clientRequestPropertiesJson' - A json representation for [ClientRequestProperties](https://github.com/Azure/azure-kusto-java/blob/master/data/src/main/java/com/microsoft/azure/kusto/data/ClientRequestProperties.java) used in the call for reading from Kusto (used in the single query for 'single' mode or for the export command for 'distributed' mode).
 Use toString to create the json.

+* **KUSTO_OPERATION_ID**:
+    A unique identifier UUID for this reading operation.
+Setting this will override the ClientRequestId on the ClientRequestProperties object if set.

 #### Transient Storage Parameters
 When reading data from Kusto in 'distributed' mode, the data is exported from Kusto into a blob storage every time the corresponding RDD is materialized.